Challenges for surviving family and friends of a person who dies without a Will include more than just who gets the funds, explains Leanne Kaufman.

 The problem can be easily rectified, says Leanne Kaufman, president and chief executive officer of RBC Royal Trust, which is part of RBC Wealth Management.
-“I think everyone should have a will, no matter how small your estate is and no matter how young you are.
+“I think everyone should have a Will, no matter how small your estate is and no matter how young you are.
 If you don’t, it’s just so much more complicated for the people you leave behind.”

-Challenges for the surviving family and friends of a person who dies without a will can reach ordinary people, not just celebrities, and those issues can extend beyond questions of who gets the funds, she adds.
+Challenges for the surviving family and friends of a person who dies without a Will can reach ordinary people, not just celebrities, and those issues can extend beyond questions of who gets the funds, she adds.
 Difficulties can range from not knowing who the legal guardian of the children will be if both parents die unexpectedly, to not having a plan for distributing funds effectively.

-The RBC survey found that many Canadians hesitate to prepare their wills, even though they recognize that having one is important.
-More than half of those surveyed said they believe a consequence of not having a will is that no one will know their wishes, and 56 per cent recognize that it can lead to families squabbling over who inherits what.
+The RBC survey found that many Canadians hesitate to prepare their Wills, even though they recognize that having one is important.
+More than half of those surveyed said they believe a consequence of not having a Will is that no one will know their wishes, and 56 percent recognize that it can lead to families squabbling over who inherits what.

-“What’s more alarming to me is that in the group between 35 and 54 years of age, 66 per cent said they don’t have a will,” she adds, which is when people buy houses and cars and may accumulate savings.
+“What’s more alarming to me is that in the group between 35 and 54 years of age, 66 percent said they don’t have a Will,” she adds, which is when people buy houses and cars and may accumulate savings.

-It’s also noteworthy that while nearly half of Canadians do have wills, only 30 per cent have an overall estate plan, according to the Ipsos survey.
+It’s also noteworthy that while nearly half of Canadians do have Wills, only 30 percent have an overall estate plan, according to the Ipsos survey.

-An estate plan includes a person’s will, but it involves other steps, such as naming an executor (known as an estate trustee in Ontario and liquidator in Quebec) and designating someone to have power of attorney to make financial or health decisions if a person becomes incapacitated.
+An estate plan includes a person’s Will, but it involves other steps, such as naming an executor (known as an estate trustee in Ontario and liquidator in Quebec) and designating someone to have power of attorney to make financial or health decisions if a person becomes incapacitated.

 Estate planning can also involve organizing beneficiary designations for insurance policies and registered plans and setting funeral arrangements: it’s generally an outline where you make your wishes clear.
-While there are legal mechanisms in place when people die without a will, those cases fall to the courts and cost considerable time and money, Ms. Kaufman says.
+While there are legal mechanisms in place when people die without a Will, those cases fall to the courts and cost considerable time and money, Kaufman says.

-At the extreme end, there are “holograph” wills, which can be handwritten on, well, just about anything.
-One was the will of Saskatchewan farmer Cecil George Harris in 1948, who got pinned under his tractor and carved his dying wishes into the fender: “In case I die in this mess I leave all to the wife.”
+At the extreme end, there are “holograph” Wills, which can be handwritten on, well, just about anything.
+One was the Will of Saskatchewan farmer Cecil George Harris in 1948, who got pinned under his tractor and carved his dying wishes into the fender: “In case I die in this mess I leave all to the wife.”

-Another holograph will, also in Saskatchewan, was written on a napkin by a man who thought he was having a heart attack in a fast-food restaurant.
+Another holograph Will, also in Saskatchewan, was written on a napkin by a man who thought he was having a heart attack in a fast-food restaurant.

 These are some of the findings of an Ipsos survey conducted April 22 – April 25, 2022 on behalf of RBC Royal Trust.
 For this survey, a sample of 2001 Canadians ages 18+ was surveyed online.
 Quotas and weighting were employed to ensure that the sample’s composition reflects that of the Canadian population according to census parameters.
 The precision of Ipsos online polls is measured using a credibility interval.
 In this case, the poll is accurate to within ± 2.5 percentage points, 19 times out of 20, of what the results would have been had all Canadians working adults been surveyed.

-This article was originally published in The Globe and Mail
+This article was originally published in The Globe and Mail.

 RBC Dominion Securities Inc.*, RBC Phillips, Hager & North Investment Counsel Inc., RBC Global Asset Management Inc., Royal Trust Corporation of Canada and The Royal Trust Company are collectively, the “Companies”, and member companies of RBC Wealth Management, a business segment of Royal Bank of Canada. *Member – Canada Investor Protection Fund.
 Each of the Companies and Royal Bank of Canada are separate corporate entities which are affiliated.
 The information provided in this article should only be used in conjunction with a discussion with a qualified professional advisor when planning to implement a strategy.